 Bring a healthy sizzle to the menu with some grilled vegetables.
 Vegetables are usually left off bar-b-que menus since chips, fruit and desserts are common sides, so bring some to grill and share.
 The fiber from the veggies will make you feel full and control the junk food cravings, making it easier to resist the dessert table.

-With 4thof July comes sodas and alcohol.
+With celebration comes sodas and alcohol.
 While an ice-cold Coke tastes refreshing, the sugary drink will spike your blood sugar and dehydrate you.
 Instead, opt for an ice-cold glass of water.
-Add some fruit or lemon if you want some flavor.
+Add some fruit or lemon if you want a kick of flavor.
 If you plan to drink soda or alcohol, limit your intake and make sure to drink at least one glass of water in between beverages.
 Water will help keep you hydrated and full, so you’re likely to drink fewer high-sugar, high-calorie beverages.

-Before you head to the bar-b-que take a moment to reference a serving size guide to help you with portion control.
-It’s likely you will be around many foods you have cut down on or eliminated from your diet, so if you do eat them, use portion control.
-This will help with calorie control and keep you from overeating unhealthy food.
+Before you head to the party, take a moment to reference a serving size guide to help you with portion control.
+It’s likely you’ll be around many foods you have cut down on or eliminated from your diet, so if you do eat them, use portion control.
+This will help keep you from overeating.
 If you don’t have a serving size guide, use this one from prevention.com as a reference.